NOAA-GFDL/AM4/README.md

 git clone -r https://github.com/NOAA-GFDL/AM4.git
 ```

-The `-r` option to `git clone` instructs git to recursivly clone all
+The `-r` option to `git clone` instructs git to recursively clone all
 submodules.
 In the event the repository was not cloned using the `-r`
 recursive option, the following step must be taken to obtain all sources: